 The Musée Lives On

 When the newspaper article was published, public outcry was immediate and overwhelming.
 Within a couple of weeks, more than 20,000 people had signed petitions asking the park service to save the Musée—to assure it a temporary home, as well as permanent housing after the Cliff House renovations were complete.
 Shortly thereafter, a follow-up article reported the good news: the park service had assured the owners that they would find a way to keep the Musée open.
-The Musée Mécanique is currently housed at Pier 45 on San Francisco’s Fisherman’s Wharf, where it will remain until its new home is complete—whenever that may be.
-The renovations on the Cliff House were completed several months ago, and now the National Park Service says it plans to build a new visitors’ center nearby, which is to include space for the Musée.
-However, it’s anyone’s guess when this will happen.
+The Musée Mécanique is currently housed at Pier 45 on San Francisco’s Fisherman’s Wharf.
+The original plan had been for it to return to new digs at or near the Cliff House in 2004, but that never happened, and I suspect that the museum’s current home will be more or less permanent.